 3.3 Weed dry matter production

 On the perusal of the data, it was found that weed dry matter production at 30 and 60 DAS was significantly influenced by different non-chemical weed management strategies in hybrid maize (Table 3).
-The findings of the study revealed that among the different weed management practices tried out, hand weeding twice on 20 and 40 DAS (T1) significantly recorded the lowest weed dry matter production of 32.54 g m-2 and 74.13 g m-2 at 30 and 60 DAS respectively, in hybrid maize.
+The findings of the study revealed that among the different weed management practices tried out, hand weeding twice on 20 and 40 DAS (T1) significantly recorded the lowest weed dry matter production of 32.54 g m-2 and 74.13 g m-2 at 30 and 60 DAS, respectively in hybrid maize.
 It might be due to the fact that the first and second flushes of weeds were successfully reduced by manual weeding resulting in a reduced weed count that subsequently reduced the amount of dry matter production by weeds.
 Similar results were documented by Tagour & Mosaad (2017).

 The highest weed dry matter production at 30 and 60 DAS in hybrid maize was observed in the unweeded control plot (T8).
 This might be due to the unrestricted proliferation of weeds persisted at the critical crop weed competition stages.
 This results in higher dry matter accumulation by the weeds.
 The investigation’s findings are also supported by Emam et al. (2024).